-PART A - to be completed by the parent Full r name of child Date of Birth School you are applying for St David's Church of England Primary School Please tick the box below if you believe there is an exceptional social or medical need for your child to attend this school.
-Criterion 2 Priority will next be given to children based on their exceptional medical or social needs or those of their parents.
+PART A - to be completed by the parent Full name of child Date of Birth School you are applying for St David's Church of England Primary School Does this school give priority for exceptional social or medical need?
+Yes / No Please tick the box below if you believe there is an exceptional social or medical need for your child to attend this school.
+Priority will next be given to children based on their exceptional medical